Top Micronutrient Deficiencies

 Your body requires around 40 micronutrients to function harmoniously.
 A deficiency of any of these vitamins or minerals puts stress on the body.
 Deficiencies in eight in particular–– folic acid, Vitamin B12, Vitamin B6, niacin, Vitamin C, Vitamin E, iron, or zinc––have a radiation-like effect on DNA, causing breaks or lesions in strands of DNA, increase free radical damage and speed up cellular aging.
 Dr. Bruce Ames, PhD, proved that this type of damage makes cells age faster and puts people at a higher risk for cancer and other chronic illnesses.13

 Iron is used for more than 100 biochemical processes.
 This includes maintaining healthy energy, mood, hair and lungs.
 Iron deficiency can cause more than a dozen symptoms.14 For example, iron deficiency breaks DNA and causes brain and immune dysfunction.
-Another 2015 study found that people with long term iron deficiency anemia were much more likely to develop cancer.15 The CDC lists iron as the second most common nutrient missing from the American diet, after vitamin B6, but it’s easy to work iron-rich foods into your meals.16 Red meat and seafood are good sources of highly bioavailable iron, the kind the body can most easily absorb.
+Another 2015 study found that people with long term iron deficiency anemia were much more likely to develop cancer.15 The CDC lists iron as the second most common nutrient missing from the American diet, after vitamin B6, but it’s easy to work iron-rich foods into your meals and take an iron supplement.16 Red meat and seafood are good sources of highly bioavailable iron, the kind the body can most easily absorb.
 Oysters and white beans both pack 8 mg of iron per serving and dark chocolate has about 7 mg, while lentils, spinach and tofu all contain 3 mg of iron per serving.17

 People are also commonly deficient in the micronutrient zinc.
 A zinc deficiency breaks down chromosomes and presents a lot of the same issues as an iron deficiency.
 The damage causes neuro-sensory disorders, severe immune dysfunction and cancer.
 Zinc is also an antioxidant and works as an anti-inflammatory, meaning its presence makes cells age more slowly.18 Eating oysters aren’t just good for iron, the bivalves are also packed with zinc.
 Oysters contain more zinc per serving than any other food, though beans and nuts are also good sources of the mineral and may be easier to work into your diet.19